Request for Pilot Proposals

 REQUEST FOR PROPOSALS

-The Network on Life Course Health Dynamics and Disparities in 21st Century America (NLCHDD), funded by the National Institute on Aging, invites interested researchers to submit pilot proposals that have potential to better understand how US adult health and mortality outcomes are shaped by meso-level contexts.
-By meso-level, we mean the county, metro area, city, carceral apparatus, commuting zone, housing or labor market, hospital catchment area, and other contextual levels of influence that are not state-level but are also broader than local contexts such as neighborhoods.
+The Network on Life Course Health Dynamics and Disparities in 21st Century America (NLCHDD), funded by the National Institute on Aging, invites interested researchers to submit pilot proposals that have potential to better understand how US adult health and mortality outcomes are shaped by local contexts.
+By local, we mean the environments in which individuals spend most of their time, such as neighborhoods, or are exposed to social, economic, and physical conditions that are experienced at micro-spatial scales (e.g., neighborhood socioeconomic deprivation, industrial pollution, street and sidewalk conditions, community amenities).

 The US has poorer population health relative to most other high-income countries in the world and wide socioeconomic, racial/ethnic, and gender disparities across a range of outcomes.
 Poor health and very wide disparities have been magnified even further by the Covid-19 pandemic.
 There is also evidence that population health in some US contexts is improving while in other contexts key outcomes are stagnating or even getting worse.
-How and why do meso-level contexts matter for the poor overall health in the US and for disparities across subgroups?
-How and why do meso-level contexts matter for growing disparities in population health?
-Meso-level influences may vary from diverging laws and policies in particular places, to the level of available resources available in such contexts, to the unique built and social environments that vary across such contexts.
+How and why do local contexts matter for the poor overall health in the US and for disparities across subgroups?
+How and why do local contexts matter for growing disparities in population health?
+Local contexts may include aspects of the social, physical, and built environments in which individuals live, and any interactions between these local features.
 The NLCHDD is looking for proposals that promise to advance science in this important area of study and to lead to fundable grant proposals.